arturmatlega/instalguru-blog-en/_posts/2020-11-30-saving-water-at-home.10-tips-on-how-to-save-water-in-daily-life.md

 {:.distinction.distinction-info.distinction-negative}

 **Remember!** If you notice that your tap is leaking, don't wait until a stream of water pours out of it.
-A few drops leaking during one day will not make any difference.
-The situation gets worse of the malfunction is not repaired for a week, or a month. **In such a case, the amount of used water increases.**
+A few drops leaking for one day will not make any difference.
+The situation gets worse if the malfunction is not repaired for a week or a month. **In such a case, the amount of used water increases.**

 ### Pay attention to everyday activities - learn how to save water in daily life

 A lot of water is used for flushing the toilet - especially if there's no need to do it.
-Instead of throwing a used napking into the toilet and flushing it, choose a bin.
-Remember that you have to pay for trash you produce anyway - why then would you generate additional costs like water and sewer bills.
+Instead of throwing a used napkin into the toilet and flushing it, choose a bin.
+Remember that you have to pay for trash you produce anyway - why then would you generate additional costs like water and sewer bills?

 ### How to save water when doing laundry?